LLNL/romweb/src/gallery.md

 # Gallery

-This page collects screenshots from various simulations based on libROM.
+This page collects screenshots from various ROM simulations based on libROM.

 <br>
 <center>